holos-aafc/Holos/README.md

 *Note that the Holos 4 GUI is not open source at this time.*

+A command line interface (CLI) version of Holos is available <a href="https://agriculture.canada.ca/holos/cli/setup.exe>at this link</a>.

 # License

 Unless otherwise noted, the source code of this project is covered under Crown Copyright, Government of Canada, and is distributed under the <a href="https://github.com/holos-aafc/Holos/blob/main/LICENSE" target="_blank">GNU General Public License (GPLv3)</a>.